-Having a pure clean slate phone is cool and useful in terms of the extra storage space since it is bloat-free.
+Having a pure, clean slate phone is cool and useful in terms of the extra storage space since it is bloat-free.
 But what if the additional space is not an issue for you?
-You would love a good smartphone with so many extra features packed in the OS, which also allows better customization.
-This is where Custom Android UI has an advantage.
+You would love a good smartphone with so many extra features packed into the OS, which also allows better customization.
+This is where the custom Android UI has an advantage.

-UI (User Interface) is the graphical design and touch-sensitive display on your mobile device that allows interaction between the user and device’s content and functions, e.g., apps, features.
-Custom Android UI are user interface customized by OEMs, and they offer a lot more visual customizations.
-For instance Android One only gives room to limited customization of wallpapers and one or more other minor things, but custom UI offers more flexibility.
+UI (User Interface) is the graphical design and touch-sensitive display on your mobile device that allows interaction between the user and the device’s content and functions, e.g., apps and features.
+Custom Android UIs are user interfaces customized by OEMs, and they offer a lot more visual customizations.
+For instance, Android One only gives room for limited customization of wallpapers and one or more other minor things, but custom UI offers more flexibility.

-OEMs are more interested in having their own custom UI which is a modification of stock UI, giving a different feel.
+OEMs are more interested in having their own custom UI, which is a modification of the stock UI, giving a different feel.
 Examples of such UI include- MIUI (Xiaomi/Poco), One UI (Samsung), ColorOS (Oppo/Realme), XOS (Infinix), HIOS (Tecno), EMUI (Huawei) and many others.

-The idea of OEMs developing their in-house UI is to offer additional features, usually more improved features.
-Most of the introduced features don’t even exist in stock Android; built-in screen recorder, for one (now available in stock Android 11 though).
+The idea of OEMs developing their own in-house UI is to offer additional features, usually improved features.
+Most of the introduced features don’t even exist in stock Android; like the built-in screen recorder, for example (now available in stock Android 11 though).
 EMUI by Huawei, for instance, in its latest version added features like personal voice assistant (Celia), screen sharing on calling apps, easy PC connection, etc.

-It is noteworthy to emphasize that every brand aims to offer additional values to its devices and beat the competition.
-So custom UI having so much bloatware is very likely.
-OEMs do not just create a user interface but loves to add third-party apps and adverts.
+It is noteworthy to emphasize that every brand aims to offer additional value to its devices and beat the competition.
+So a custom UI having so much bloatware is very likely.
+OEMs do not just create a user interface but also love to add third-party apps and advertisements.

-Let’s take a look at advantages of custom UI
+Let’s take a look at the advantages of custom UI

-- Lots of custom UIs have theme option, a re-skin of the interface.
-Allowing you change and switch between themes.
+- Lots of custom UIs have a theme option, a re-skin of the interface.
+It allows you to change and switch between themes.

 - There’s also currently no way to hide display notches in Android One, which is a common feature in custom UIs.
 LG even lets you choose different gradients for the notch drapes, really letting you make the phone yours.

-- Some additional apps are helpful, like Samsung adds their virtual assistant, Bixby.
+- Some additional apps are helpful, like Samsung’s adding their virtual assistant, Bixby.
 Some games are also added for advertisement sake from third-parties.
 They may come in handy depending on the user’s preference.

-- Custom UI is unique to a particular brand.
+- A custom UI is unique to a particular brand.
 So it makes the brand stand out.

-- They give easy customization and additional features, like the OneUI of Samsung adds new versions of apps like Gallery, Camera, and Keyboard.
+- They give easy customization and additional features, like the OneUI of Samsung, which adds new versions of apps like Gallery, Camera, and Keyboard.
 They allow the changing of themes and fonts, fix bugs, enable dark mode on every app, etc.